Saturday, November 20, 2010

 Everyone is required to publish.
 “Publish or perish” is the rule in a research university, where faculty members are expected to make continual contributions to their fields.
 A faculty member has no hope of acquiring tenure or getting a promotion without an ever-lengthening record of publication, but the pressure to publish is so intense that even graduate students are now expected to publish research.
 The job market being what it is, graduate students can be certain that their competition has a record of publication, so they had best have one, too.

 All of this publishing has to appear somewhere, so there are now thousands of academic journals.
 The subscription fees for these journals (particularly those in medicine and the sciences) are a great financial burden on academic libraries.
 Amidst this enormous profusion of academic publishing—and the stress that it places on everyone involved—it is inevitable that sub-par research gets through the peer-review process and into the pages of academic journals.
 Sometimes even fraud makes it through.
 Because of the requirement to publish, academics (even honest ones) sometimes publish work that they themselves question the significance of.
-Of course, questioning the significance of one’s work is a condition endemic to graduate school.
+(Of course, questioning the significance of one’s work is a condition endemic to graduate school.)
+A more serious problem is that good work can go unnoticed in the relentless flood of published research.

 1. and the bigger question is --- who will read them? only a small ... tiny ... community of scholars. try explaining your published works to friends and family (non-academics) ... and you will get nothing but baffled looks and nodding as they attempt to understand the complexity and relevance of your work to the contemporary world.